 Our board of directors is devoted to our mission of significantly lowering the maternal mortality rate in Somaliland.

-She previously served as Director of Legislative Affairs for a governmental relations firm in Washington, DC.
+She previously served as Director of Legislative Affairs for an inter-governmental relations firm in Washington, DC.
 She advocated on behalf of mayors, high-ranking city officials and leaders of non-profit organizations before Congress and the Administration.
-Dahir has experience providing a comprehensive range of services to clients, including legislative drafting and tracking, policy development, governmental lobbying at all levels, and strategy creation regarding governmental relations.
-She resides in Virginia with her husband and two daughters.
-Rukia holds a Master of Arts degree in Environmental Resource Policy from The George Washington University.
-She received her Bachelor of Arts degree from the University of Massachusetts-Amherst.
+Dahir has experience providing a comprehensive range of services to clients, including legislative drafting and tracking, policy development, governmental lobbying at all levels, and strategy creation.
+Rukia holds a Master of Arts degree in Environmental Resource Policy from The George Washington University and a Bachelor of Arts degree from the University of Massachusetts-Amherst.

 Keech Combe Shetty